MegaTheLEGEND/skylight_calendar/README.md

 # Setup

--log into your skylight account using your username and password.
+- log into the integration using your skylight account with your username and password.
 - Log into https://ourskylight.com
 - Open the calendar you wish to add.
 - The url contains your Frame ID. https://ourskylight.com/calendar/`XXXXXXX`